-Give numeric results not only as derivatives (for example, percentages) but also as the absolute numbers from which the derivatives were calculated, and specify the statistical significance attached to them, if any.
+Give numeric results not only as derivatives (for exam-

+Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals ple, percentages) but also as the absolute numbers from which the derivatives were calculated, and specify the statistical significance attached to them, if any.
 Restrict tables and figures to those needed to explain the argument of the paper and to assess supporting data.
 Use graphs as an alternative to tables with many entries; do not duplicate data in graphs and tables.
 Avoid nontechnical uses of technical terms in statistics, such as "random" (which implies a randomizing device), "normal," "significant," "correlations," and "sample."